“To me, studying science is like… becoming a part of the future, do you know what I mean? It’s just got endless possibilities that I’m excited about.”

 NOTE: Biology 90, Physics 90 and Chemistry 90 will stand in lieu of 30-level pre-requisites for STEM degree programs.

-For first and second year Indigenous students with an interest in STEM degree programs: start strong in ISAP’s Medicine Wheel Learning Community, taking three common courses per term as a cohort, with recommended electives that fit your STEM degree pathway
+For first and second year Indigenous students with an interest in STEM degree programs: start strong in ISAP’s STEM-focused Medicine Wheel Learning Communities, taking three common courses per term as a cohort, with recommended electives that fit your STEM degree pathway.ISAP First-Year LC Course Listings

 Talk with an advisor to select electives that will…